dwhiffing/fury/content/aar/mf/mf3_aj/body.md

 **But did you like it?**

-Heck yes\!
+Heck yes!
 This is one of my favorites so far.
 So many things going on, a living environment, potential threats at every quarter, and you don't have massive overmatch to just stomp the foe.
 An excellent scenario overall.